Syon3n/ERC20_DevEnv/README.md

 SOME_OTHER_VARIABLE=
 ```
 Press "VIEW DETAILS" of the application you "CREATE APP" in Step1, press "VIEW KEY", and copy the URL in the "HTTP" field.
-Paste that Alchemy HTTP Endpoint into the ALCHEMY_RINKEBY_URL variable above.
+Paste that Alchemy HTTP Endpoint into the "ALCHEMY_RINKEBY_URL" variable above.
-Then paste the MetaMask private key you created in Step2 into RINKEBY_PRIVATE_KEY.
+Then paste the MetaMask private key you created in Step2 into "RINKEBY_PRIVATE_KEY".
+For "ALCHEMY_RINKEBY_URL" and "RINKEBY_PRIVATE_KEY", do not include "" or ;, just paste the value directly after the =.